 December 2001.
 You can’t leave Dubai without crossing the creek (Al Khor) in a water taxi, known locally as an abra.
 We timed our visit for sunset, which was suitably spectacular, despite my camera’s opposing testimony.
 I also remember the contrasting mix of Dubai’s traditional past and turbo-paced present-future.
 There were wooden shacks, marble minarets and cloud-piercing skyscrapers alongside at least a dozen under-construction high-rises.
 “Dubai changing changing changing” our driver told us, with a disapproving tut.
 I wonder if even he could have imagined just how much change there’d eventually be.

-5. Zebra Crossing Shenanigans, December 2001.
+December 2001.
 I can barely remember where this photo was taken, though I’m pretty sure it was near a park of some description.
-I was deep into my Abbey Road phase at the time, so I roped Scott into an interpretation of the famous Beatles photograph.
+I was deep into my Abbey Road phase at the time, so I roped Scott into a little homage to the famous London landmark.
 I named the photo Abu Dhabi Road, which would have been quite witty had it not been an altogether different city.

 For more on my adventures in the region, take a look at my article on the Qatari capital Doha.

 I’ve also written a short story series about my time there called The Qatar Collection.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.